Emmanuelovo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-script that creates an empty file called hello.
 5-script that adds execute permission to the owner of the file hello 6-multiple permissions
+7-script that adds execution permission to the owner, the group owner and the other users